Home Water Quality Testing: How to Know If Your Water Is Safe

 Frequently Asked Questions About Home Water Quality Testing

-How much does a home water quality test cost?
+How much does a home water quality test cost in 2026?

-DIY test kits range from $10 to $90 depending on the number of parameters tested.
-Professional laboratory tests start around $50 for a basic bacterial panel and can exceed $400 for a comprehensive well water analysis.
-Some local health departments and university extension programs offer free or low-cost testing for well water owners, particularly in rural or agricultural areas.
+DIY test kits range from about $15 to $50 for basic screening.
+Professional laboratory tests start around $0 to $50 for a basic bacterial and nitrate panel through your county health department, or $150 to $300 for private lab work.
+Comprehensive well water analysis with PFAS can exceed $500.
+Many local health departments and university extension programs offer free or low-cost testing for well owners.

 Is tap water safe to drink without testing?

-If your home is connected to a municipal water supply, your utility is required to test the water regularly and publish an annual Consumer Confidence Report (CCR).
-However, that testing happens before the water enters your home's plumbing.
-If you have older pipes, a private well, or notice any changes in taste or odor, personal testing is strongly advised.
+If you're on a municipal system, your utility must test regularly and publish an annual Consumer Confidence Report.
+However, that testing happens before the water enters your home's plumbing, so lead from your own pipes won't show up in utility data.
+Personal testing is strongly advised if you have older pipes, live near known contamination sources, or notice any changes in taste, color, or odor.

 Can a Brita or similar filter make water safe?

-Standard pitcher filters like Brita are designed to improve taste and reduce chlorine and some heavy metals — but they are not certified to remove bacteria, nitrates, lead above certain levels, or PFAS.
-If your water tests positive for pathogens or high lead, you need a system certified to NSF/ANSI Standard 53 or 58, such as a reverse osmosis unit.
+Standard pitcher filters like Brita are designed to improve taste and reduce chlorine and some heavy metals, but they are not certified to remove bacteria, nitrates, PFAS, or high levels of lead.
+If your water tests positive for pathogens, elevated lead, or PFAS, you need a system certified to NSF/ANSI Standard 53, 58, or 401, such as a reverse osmosis unit or a dedicated PFAS-rated carbon block.

 How long does it take to get water test results?

 DIY test strips and meters give you results within seconds to minutes.
-Mail-in lab kits typically require 5 to 10 business days after the lab receives your sample.
-If you're using a local certified lab, turnaround times can sometimes be faster.
-For urgent situations — such as a newborn in the home or a recent contamination event — ask your lab about expedited processing.
+Mail-in lab kits typically deliver results in about five business days after the lab receives your sample.
+For urgent situations, such as a newborn in the home or a recent contamination event, ask your lab about expedited processing, which is often available for an extra fee.

 Find Trusted & Licensed Plumbers in Ohio